-- Do you take part in any activity that may be harmful and / or may worsen your biliary cirrhosis condition?
+- Do you take part in any activity that may be harmful and/or may worsen your biliary cirrhosis condition?
 Certain lifestyle activities such as drinking alcohol, smoking, and eating foods that are high in fat content may worsen your condition.
-Doing so may result in an automatic decline for life insurance coverage – and may even result in additional evaluation of a graded death benefit policy by a life insurance underwriter.
+Doing so may result in an automatic decline for life insurance coverage – and may even result in an additional evaluation of a graded death benefit policy by a life insurance underwriter.

-- Do you regularly visit with your medical specialist / gastroenterologist concerning your biliary cirrhosis condition?
-Having regular medical check-ups is a good sign that you are working to manage and / or control your health condition.
+- Do you regularly visit with your medical specialist/gastroenterologist concerning your biliary cirrhosis condition?
+Being proactive is a good sign to the underwriter.

 In many cases, applicants for life insurance coverage are required to take a medical examination before being approved for a policy.
 This exam typically entails meeting in person with a paramedical professional who will ask additional medical questions.
 They will also take a blood and urine sample.

 How Much Will Your Coverage Cost With Biliary Cirrhosis

 The amount of a person’s life insurance premium is the result of many different criteria.
 The main two are, the style of policy you buy and what face value is on your policy.